azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 If you want to learn more, just visit the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/) website.

-## OWASP Threat Modeling Project
+### OWASP Threat Modeling Project

-Everyone working as engineer in the *DevOps* space is familiar with the *OWASP Top Ten for Web Applications*, but there is more.
-Actually composing this list needs a well-thought process to properly identifying and addressing software vulnerabilities like documented in the *OWASP Threat Modeling Project*.
-In short the project is built upon *Best Practices* and *Guiding Principles*.
+Most engineers working in the *DevOps* space must already be familiar with the *OWASP Top Ten for Web Applications*, but there is actually another great fundamental project.
+Actually composing these *Top Ten lists* require a well-thought process to properly identifying and addressing software vulnerabilities.
+This process is documented by the *OWASP Threat Modeling Project*.
+Process is based on *best practices* and *guiding principles*.

-As an open community it provides good guidance about *Techniques*, *Methodologies* and *Tools*.
-Additionally real world examples are provided, so you can easily start *Threat Modeling* yourself.
+The open community provides good guidance about *techniques*, *methodologies* and *tools*.
+Also real world examples are provided, so you can easily start with *Threat Modeling* yourself.
+A side project is called *OWASP Threat Dragon*, which is an Opensource modeling tool.

-Guiding principle here that it's all about collaboration and open discussions without focussing on vendor specific solutions.
+Main learning here is that it's all about *collaboration* and *open discussions* without focussing on vendor specific solutions.

+### Microsoft Security SDL

-As you may expect, *STRIDE* is referenced as a *Methodology* that provided a *structured way* of determining these *threats* and looking into *mitigation* techniques.
+Last resource we are going to look into is the Microsoft Security SDL.
+It's actually a modern approach based on *DevSecOps*.
+As you may expect, *STRIDE* plays an important part to identify *threats* and looking into *mitigation* techniques.

 But what does *STRIDE* as mnemonic stands for?

+## Exploring STRIDE model

-## What is the STRIDE model
+### What is the STRIDE model

 The STRIDE model is a widely used threat modeling framework, developed at **Microsoft** to identify potential security threats in software systems.
 The name is a mnemonic that stands for six categories called: